-Any zoo employee or volunteer would be happy to help you; however, there is a Visitor Relations desk located in our Visitor Center, located up the hill from the North American porcupine and African penguin exhibits.
+Any zoo employee or volunteer would be happy to help you; however, there is a Visitor Relations desk in Guest Services, located near the main entrance next to the gift shop.

 For the safety of your pet and our zoo animals, dogs and other pets are prohibited, including therapy or emotional support pets.
 Certified service animals are permitted.
 More information can be found here.

-Yes, our new bathroom facilities, located in the center of the zoo, have a nursing mothers’ room.
+Yes, our central bathroom facilities have a nursing mothers’ room.
 For access, please ask any zoo staff member or volunteer on-grounds and they will be happy to unlock the room for you to use.

-Smoking, including vaping, is prohibited inside zoo grounds.
+Smoking, including vaping, is prohibited on zoo grounds.